Justice for CRIME VICTIMS:

 About the author: Kevin R. Madison is an Austin attorney with over 30 years litigation experience and over 25 years of experience as a judge.
 He was the first attorney in Travis County to file a civil lawsuit against an assailant on behalf of a police officer attacked during a family disturbance call in Lakeway, Texas.
 Kevin Madison has served as a Police Officer, Chief of Police, and Assistant District Attorney.
 His website is www.kevinmadison.com and also hosts a website for victims of sexual harassment and sexual exploitation by professionals at www.texassexualharassmentattorney.com.

-Bankruptcy Bankruptcy court Debt Lost wages for personal injury Bankruptcy and debt Punitive damages for personal injury Personal injury Types of personal injuries Assault and personal injury Personal injury and car accidents Criminal defense Possession of a controlled substance Criminal charges for assault and battery Criminal charges for harassment Criminal court Plea bargaining in criminal cases Criminal record Sexual harassment Filing a lawsuit Civil rights Victim rights
+Bankruptcy Bankruptcy court Debt Lost wages for personal injury Bankruptcy and debt Punitive damages for personal injury Personal injury Types of personal injuries Assault and personal injury Car Accidents Criminal defense Possession of a controlled substance Criminal charges for assault and battery Criminal charges for harassment Criminal court Plea bargaining in criminal cases Criminal record Sexual harassment Filing a lawsuit Civil rights Victim rights